Shankarpali

 Powdered sugar added to the flour.

-Add milk (approx ½ cup), little by little, and knead to make a slightly tight dough.
+Add room temperature milk (approx ยผ cup), little by little, and knead to make a slightly stiff dough.

 Tight dough made using milk.